uiFramer/amertoglu/about.md

 comments: true
 ---

 Hello there!
-I'm TurkDev, a dedicated front-end developer, an alumnus of Uludağ University, and a passionate blogger.
+I'm TurkDev, a dedicated front-end developer and a passionate blogger.

 <h2>Front-End Developer</h2>
 As a front-end developer, I specialize in crafting visually appealing and highly functional websites and applications.
 Proficient in HTML, CSS, and JavaScript, I aim to create seamless user experiences and innovative interfaces.